marksidell/dynips/README.md

 or if a *lock* file exists for the username provided by the request, the server refuses the request.

-1. The server validates the request by extracting the username prefix from the hostname and matching the supplied key with the hash stored in the user credentials file.
+1. The server validates the request by extracting the username prefix from the supplied hostname and matching the supplied key with the hash stored in the user credentials file.
 If the request is invalid, the server creates *error* and/or *lock* files, as described previously.

 1. For valid requests, the server creates or updates a *ping* file for the requested hostname.
 If a corresponding *expired* file exists, the server deletes